Overview

 This is very similar, except you will need a supervisor from each school.
 It is the nature of joint projects that they are less likely to be found on the project blog, so many of these are proposed by the students themselves.
 If you have an idea, by all means contact the project coordinators in both schools and ask them who to contact in each school about a possible collaboration.

-The School of Maths and Stats does their allocation before the summer.
-Our current agreement is that joint CS/Maths students are allocated a supervisor by Maths this way, but are allowed to switch to a joint project during the summer if they manage to agree one later.
+The School of Maths and Statistics does project allocation before the summer.
+Our current agreement is that joint CS/Maths students are allocated a supervisor by Maths in this way, but are allowed to switch to a joint project during the summer if they manage to agree one later.
 Get in touch with the project coordinator if this affects you.

 Self-proposed projects